Paris: Avoid the 8 Biggest Scams and Rip-Offs

 Here are some tips that I swear by:

-Keep your goodies on lockdown.
+• Keep your stuff on lockdown.
 Use a money belt or a zip-up crossbody bag (tuck it under your jacket if you can pull it off).
 Spread your valuables around so you’re not cleaned out if someone gets lucky.

-Be stingy with your personal info online and steer clear of public Wi-Fi for anything sensitive like banking.
-A VPN can be your best friend here.
+• Be stingy with your personal info online and steer clear of public Wi-Fi for anything sensitive like banking.
+A VPN is a good idea.

 My final word of advice is to trust your instincts.
 If something feels off, it probably is.
 Stay savvy, stay safe, and enjoy Paris!